euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 set of attributes to a JSON [JSON]_ string, since the attributes data types are numbers, strings and tuples of them.

-.. seen as a male and female socket

 For the networking layer, we use the ZeroMQ [ZMQ]_ library and its Python binding PyZMQ [PyZMQ]_.
 ZeroMQ is a socket library that acts as a concurrency framework, carries message across several types of socket and provide several connection patterns.
 ZeroMQ is also an elegant solution